LunarVim/Neovim-from-scratch/CONTRIBUTING.md

 ## 7. Open PR 🎁

 When the new branch on your fork is ready to publish, click the `Contribute` button on your forks' project page and select the `Open pull request` option from the drop-down.
+Select the branch you're working on.

 *Making a pull request, be sure to reference any `Issue #` or other `PR #` in the description.*